LinearFold/LinearAlifold/eval/covid/README.md

 | 200 | 1   | 33    | 33   | 33    | 20      | 80    |
 | 300 | 1   | 59    | 60   | 40    | 20      | 120   |
 | 400 | 1   | 79    | 80   | 60    | 20      | 160   |

-Here's the link to the dataset directory: [covid/data/v1/](./data/v1/)

 ## Hybrid Reference Structure
 To get the hybrid reference structure, we combined the experimentally guided structures from Huston et al. and the experimentally determined end-to-end pairs (Arch3, ranges from (60,29868) to (80,29847)) from Ziv et al. by the following steps: